nickrussler/commentbox/README.md

 * Also you can (and are allowed to) make modifications to adapt to your special needs.
 * You can connect this component to your own user-system and your users don't need to have an account on your site and an additional account for the external system.

+##License
+This project is open source and free, it is available under the [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Credits